How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 -

-Silk, cotton or TENCEL™ Lyocell: which material should you choose for a good night's sleep?
+Silk, cotton, or TENCEL™ Lyocell: which material to choose for good sleep

-Detailed comparison of sleep materials: thermoregulation, softness on the skin and nighttime comfort. -
+Detailed comparison of sleep materials: thermoregulation, softness on the skin, and nocturnal comfort. -

 Why sleeping in silk improves sleep quality